Never Forget – The Ultimate Collection: Background and release

+Critical reception

+In a highly positive review, The Guardian's Marc Burrows called the album "18 tracks of brilliance".

+Commercial performance

 The album sold 90,000 copies in its first week, peaking at number 2 on the UK Albums Chart behind Confessions on a Dance Floor by Madonna.
 It has been certified as 8× Platinum in the UK and has sold 2.36 million copies.
 Since its release, the album spent 218 weeks in the UK Top 100.